Sartorius AG Investor Relations

 - Own product development

-North America is the world’s largest market for both the development and the manufacture of biopharmaceuticals.
-Because North America is home to the main competitors for both company divisions, Sartorius has historically lower market shares in this region than in Europe and Asia.
-Accordingly, the company is striving to gain market share, primarily by strengthening its sales and service capacities.
+North America and Asia are the key focal areas of our regional growth strategy.
+The USA is the world's largest market for bioprocess equipment and laboratory products.
+Yet because it is home to the main competitors for both company divisions, Sartorius formerly had lower market share in this region than in Europe and Asia.
+Over the past years, we have gained market share in the USA by strengthening our sales and service capacities and see further development potential.

-All forecasts are based on constant currencies, as in the past years.
+All forecasted figures are based on constant currencies, as in the past years.
+In addition, this guidance assumes that the global economy as well as supply chains will remain stable.

 Sartorius is a globally operating company with two separately listed entities: Sartorius AG and Sartorius Stedim Biotech S.A.